abhi29tyagi/sprint-name-generator/README.md

 .
 Green is deployed successfully!
 ```
-- Running docker containers can be verified as
+- New running docker containers can be seen again as

 ```
 $ docker ps